CODERORCA/WEATHER-API/README.md

 # WEATHER-API

 This is a little project trying out to fetch data in form of an API to project a weather forecast using Python tkinter package.
+This API works only on Windows!

 With this API you can: